Staging of colorectal cancer

 Staging is the process of finding out how far the cancer has spread.
 This is very important because your treatment and the outlook for your recovery depend on the stage of your cancer.
 For early cancer, surgery may be all that is needed.
 For more advanced cancer, other treatments like chemotherapy or radiation therapy may be used.

 There is more than one system for staging colorectal cancer.
 Some use numbers and others use letters.
 But all systems describe the spread of the cancer through the layers of the wall of the colon or rectum.
-They also take into account whether the cancer has spread to nearby organs or to organs farther away.
+Colorectal cancer starts in the inner layer and can grow through some or all of the other layers.
+Staging also takes into account whether the cancer has spread to nearby organs and lymph nodes or to organs farther away.

 Stages are often labeled using Roman numerals I through IV (1-4).
 As a rule, the lower the number, the less the cancer has spread.
 A higher number, such as stage IV (4), means a more advanced cancer.